 Watercolor… ALCO S2 #611 at Alpha Cement, Martins Creek, Pennsylvania.
 The American Locomotive Company (ALCO) built 1,500 of the 1,000hp, model S2 diesel electric switch engine between the years 1940 and 1950 and just shy of 800 of the very similar model S4 switcher between 1949 and 1957.
 The Lehigh & New England (LNE) had… Read more »

 Watercolor… it’s a parade of trains… past a grand viewing platform.June 2017 road trip… I made my way into Folkston, Georgia for a day of train spotting.
 It was a day of intermittent drizzle & rain, but that didn’t dampen the action.
 As they say… “rain, snow, sleet or hail…” First up was CSX #9969,… Read more »

 Watercolor… CSX #7631, a GE C40-8 locomotive… leads #5412, a GE ES44DC… at the head of a train of container cars on the West Philadelphia Elevated Branch – High Line.
 The West Philadelphia High Line was built by the Pennsylvania Railroad (completed in 1904) to bypass their 30th Street Passenger Station and all of the… Read more »

 Watercolor… Chattanooga Tennessee .
 Tennessee Valley Railroad #610 is a Baldwin-Lima-Hamilton Corporation 2-8-0 consolidation, originally built for the U.S. Army in 1952.
 Ownership was transferred to the National Railway Historical Society in 1978 and this steam engine currently pulls excursions on former East Tennessee, Virginia and Georgia roadbed for the Tennessee Valley Railroad Museum in Chattanooga,… Read more »

 Watercolor… the Ironton Railroad (IRR), formed in 1861, was a shortline, working the iron mines of Ironton, Siegersville and Orefield, then expanding to serve the cement plants built over the limestone belt under Catasauqua and Coplay, Pennsylvania… adding a Lehigh Valley Railroad (LVR) interchange at Coplay.
-The Ironton eventually rostered two Baldwin DS-4-4-1000’s (built 1948-1951)… #750 and #751.
-Each with… Read more »
+The Ironton eventually rostered two Baldwin DS-4-4-1000’s (built 1948-1951)…… Read more »